Language in San Jose, Costa Rica

 Students on the two-month program will progress in level in the Spanish language course and will choose the other elective for the second month.

-Students will take a city tour of San José to become familiar with the city and visit important sites of interest.
+The Grupo de Kansas office is located on campus close to many UCR facilities with two Costa Rican staff members.
+While in Costa Rica, students will take a city tour of San José to become familiar with the city and visit important sites of interest.
 Students on the one month program will go on one excursion and students on the two month program will go on two excursions.
 Past excursions have included trips to the beach and La Fortuna waterfall and Arenal volcano.

-The program is open to KU students with a minimum 2.5 GPA.
+The program is open to students with a minimum 2.5 GPA.
 Exceptions considered after submission of a petition.